CodingItWrong/jsonapi-client/README.md

 $ yarn add @codingitwrong/jsonapi-client
 ```

 `@codingitwrong/jsonapi-client` needs to be configured with an `httpClient` object that handles the requests and responses.
-The easiest way to do this is to provide an [`axios`](https://axios-http.com/) instance configured with your server's base URL, the standard JSON:API content type, and optionally any authentication info your server requires.
+The easiest way to do this is to provide an [`axios`](https://axios-http.com/) instance configured with your server's base URL and optionally any authentication info your server requires.

 ```js
 import axios from 'axios';